klyshko/EFX-project/writeup.md

 __Description of the procedure:__

 1. Solvate the system using standard GROMACS protocol `gmx solvate`: a pre-equilibrated box of TIP3P solvent is tiled into the crystal cell box.
 The water molecules that clash with the protein are removed from the system.
-The number of solvent molecules added for **1UC** - 795; for **27UC** - ???;
+The number of solvent molecules added for **1UC** - 795; for **27UC** - 21794;

 2. Add a number water molecules through `gmx insert-molecules` and modify the topology of the system accordingly.
 Range 75 to 99 (increment of 4) - for **1UC**.
-And the range from XXX to YYY for **27UC**.
+And the range from 2030 to 2200 for **27UC**.

-3. Run position restraint (10 ns), NVT (100 ns) and NPT Berendsen (10 ns), NPT Parinello-Rahman Isotropic (100 ns) and NPT Parinello-Rahman Anisotropic (100 ns) equilibration simulations for each number of molecules added.
+3. Run position restraint (2 ns), NVT (10 ns) and NPT Berendsen (10 ns), and NPT Parinello-Rahman Anisotropic (100 ns) equilibration for each number of extra added water molecules.

+> Note: the simulations of **1UC** crashed when using anisotropic PR algorithm, after the simulation box flattened in one of the directions.
+The problem is believed to be caused by the interactions with the periodic image.
+In order to avoid crashing we switched to the isotropic pressure coupling algorithm.
+It helped, however this algorithm couldn't equilibrate the pressure in the **27UC** system when all-bond constraints with 4fs time step were used.
+As a result of trial-and-error search, we decided to:
+- exclude **1UC** system from out project (reason: interaction with periodic image)
+- not to use isotropic pressure coupling for any crystal simulations (reason: crystal is a rigid system with high protein content and is anisotropic by nature)
+- use isotropic pressure coupling algorithm for a protein in water **1SU** (reason: 90% of the system is water, which is a isotropic system by nature)
+- not to use virtual sites for hygrogens, thus compute with 2fs time step and h-bonds constraints (reason: it creates difficulties with pressure coupling algorithms)

-4. Do analysis of the volume fluctuations and find the optimal number of water molecules to add that minimize volume fluctuations and make it as close as posssible to a real unit cell volume.
+4. Do analysis of the volume changes and find the optimal number of water molecules to add that minimize volume fluctuations and keep the volume as close as posssible to a real unit cell volume: V = 2405.8 nm^3 for **27UC**.

 | Relative deviation from the true volume for a range of water added |  Volume fluctuations for N = 87 H2O molecules|
 :-------------------------:|:-------------------------: